-Almost every contractor, and human, knows that using the correct tools for a job often not only makes the physical work easier but improves overall workmanship.
-That said, selecting and using the proper trowel for your next tile installation project is no different; it’s just as important as the selection of thinset and grout.
+Almost every contractor knows that using the correct tools for a job often makes physical work more manageable and improves the overall craft.
+That said, selecting and using the proper trowel for your next tile installation project is no different; it’s just as important as choosing the correct thinset and grout.

 Insufficient thinset coverage can weaken and compromise an entire tile system, ruining your project and costing valuable time and money.
 No one wants to rip out tiles because of voids or gaps in mortar coverage.
-On the flip side, using an overabundance of thinset, and you will be raking out excess mortar from the joints, not only making the job messy but yielding less coverage per bag.
-Additionally, using too much thinset may lead to lippage issues, which as you may recall from my previous post, is not always easily fixed.
+Conversely, using an overabundance of thinset results in raking out excess mortar from the joints, making the job messy and yielding less coverage per bag.
+Additionally, using too much thinset may lead to lippage issues, which you may recall from my previous post.

-Knowing the correct type and size of trowel to use on your next tile project sets you up for tile installaion success, as well as an overall less-stressful process.
-The following trowel tips are designed to help guide you through your next project.
+Knowing the correct type and size of the trowel to use on your next tile installation sets you up for success and an overall less stressful process.
+This blog post explores why the right tile trowel matters and how it can significantly impact your projects.

-Using the proper notch trowel for the product being installed is extremely important and should not be overlooked.
-With the variety of tile products on the market today, available in a wide range of sizes, the “one-trowel” approach should not be embraced.
-Each tile is different, so a corresponding trowel should be used for each one.
+Several tile trowels exist-each designed for a specific purpose and installation.
+It’s important to note that sizes and types of trowels vary depending on the manufacturer and regional preferences.
+Always refer to installation recommendations for your tile and adhesive to ensure a successful installation.
+Using the proper notch trowel for the size and shape of the product being installed is extremely important and should not be overlooked.
+With the variety of trowel products on the market today, the “one-trowel” approach should not be embraced.
+Each tile is different, so a corresponding trowel should be used.
+Here are some common types: